klahrich/chiefhustler/content/posts/nuran-painful-lesson.md

 ### Valuation

+_Disclaimer: everything below are just my own estimates and opinions._

 Here's what I think can be expected regarding Cameroon and DRC.
 I will focus only on these two and ask what is the fair price we should pay today for these contracts, assuming the plan goes as expected but using some conservative assumptions.

 - I expect the first batch of 122 sites to be live somewhere in H1 2022, and the full 242 sites by end of 2022